 May I put on record my thanks to the officials who have been given the impossible task of trying to make sense of this Government’s plans and to do something that they should never have been asked to do when it comes to no deal?
 [Interruption.]
 The hon.
 Member for Shrewsbury and Atcham (Daniel Kawczynski) may laugh, but these officials are working incredibly hard because of the Government’s ineptitude.

 We were warned before that Parliament would need to sit.
-Does the Secretary of State agree with the Health Secretary that prorogation goes against everything that the men who waded on to those beaches in Normandy fought and died for?
-The Secretary of State likes to quote others; does he still agree with that?
+Does the Minister agree with the Health Secretary that prorogation goes against everything that the men who waded on to those beaches in Normandy fought and died for?
+The Minister likes to quote others; does he still agree with that?

 May I welcome the hon.
 Gentleman to his position?
 May I also say that I am very grateful for his invitation to campaign in his constituency at the next general election?
 Given that he has a majority of just two, he is a brave as well as a principled man.